Updated April 2026

 • 10,000 anniversary miles every card year

-• Priority Pass plus Capital One Lounges included
+• Priority Pass and Capital One Lounge access

-• Visa Infinite: primary rental car, cell phone coverage
+• Visa Infinite: primary rental car, cell phone protection

 • Transfers to 15 airline partners